LyonSyonII/akin/README.md

 Inside string literals `"..."` it is not necessary to use the modifier, as Rust does not count them as identifiers.

 This is a limitation on proc_macro parsing, so I doubt it'll be fixed soon.

+## Zero dependencies?
+Really?
+Yes, this crate does not use `syn` nor `quote`, as parsing the syntax is pretty simple and both add a lot of overhead.
+For this reason, `akin` should not impact compile times as much as most proc-macros, try using it and see it by yourself!